j4ckofalltrades/talks/git-deep-dive/git-deep-dive.md

 # to check if the remote was properly configured
 git remote --verbose

-# the update the remote URLs can also be updated
+# the remote URLs can also be updated
 # generally used when the remote repository is renamed
 # or when switching hosting providers e.g. GitHub
 git remote set-url <remote> <new-remote-url>